syth3/Windows-Firewall-Scripts/README.md

 # Windows-Firewall-Scripts
 These scripts were made to secure a Windows domain controller.
-They will be written for both PowerShell and DOS